 A cute tarsier, a marsupial endemic to the country, highlights our unique and playful character.

 Whoever wrote that copy seriously needs to double-check that information.
 The tarsier is not a marsupial, it is a primate.
-The late Ernie Baron who taught us that the Tarsier is one of, if not, the smallest primates in the world1 would turn in his grave.
+The late Ernie Baron who taught us that the Tarsier is one of, if not, the smallest primates in the world ((Philippine Tarsier on WikiPedia)) would turn in his grave.

 To illustrate the point, an expanded classification of the tarsier, (Tarsius syrichta or Carlito syrichta):